 RULE 31.
-Appointment of committees.-(a) The President Pro Tempore of the Senate shall have the exclusive right and authority to appoint the majority party's membership of all committees, regular and select, and to appoint committee chairmen and vice-chairmen and to establish select committees, but this does not exclude the right of the Senate by resolution to establish select committees.
-The minority leader shall have the exclusive right and authority to appoint all minority party's members of said
+Appointment of committees.-The President Pro Tempore of the Senate shall have the exclusive right and authority to appoint the membership of all committees, regular and select, and to appoint committee chairmen and vice-chairmen and to establish select committees, but this does not exclude the right of the Senate by resolution to establish select committees.
+Upon the recommendation of the Committee on Rules and Operations of the Senate, the Senate may authorize by majority vote of the Senators present and voting a change in the number of standing committees.